-There are many hiking trails that allow visitors to explore Letchworth State Park.
-There are over 66 miles of marked trails located in the park.
+With over 66 miles of marked hiking trails, visitors can really explore all parts of Letchworth State Park.
 The most popular trails are the Gorge Trail and Highbanks Trail.
 The best kept secret is the 20+ mile Letchworth Trail on the eastern side of the park.
-This trail is part of the 900+ mile Finger Lakes Trail System.
 The Gorge & Highbanks Trail travel parallel to the Park Road for most of the time, so you can pick and choose what sections you want to hike.
 The park trails are numbered from 1 to 21, except for the Letchworth Trail.

 Below is a list of the marked hiking trails in Letchworth State Park.
 Use the links (under construction) to find out more information on each of the trails.

 #1 Gorge Trail (7+ miles) - This popular trail travels parallel to the main park road and passes many scenic overlooks including Inspiration Point.

 #2 Mary Jemison Trail (2.5 miles) - Take a pleasant woods walk along the trail dedicated to the famous Deh-ge-wan-us, or "White Woman of the Genesee".
 There are two access points for this trail, one at Council Grounds and the other at a small parking area near the railroad bridge over the main park road.

 #2A Hemlock Trail (2.5 miles) - This trail travels off the Mary Jemison Trail near Council Grounds and passes Trout Pond as well as Trailside Lodge on its way to the Castile Entrance Road.
 This very scenic trail features numerous hemlock trees.
 The trail does cross a couple of ravines.